DataDog/lading/file_gen/README.md

 [`governor`](https://github.com/antifuchs/governor) dependency.
 If this limitation needs to be lifted we'll have to contribute a fix upstream, or adjust our rate limiting approach.

-Json generation is painfully slow.
-I'm very open to alternative approaches.

-The use of Arbitrary has been... interesting.
-You'll find that Ascii generates a lot of empty lines.